pereiramemo/amplicon_pipeline/documentation/documentation.md

 ## Clustering
 We applied two different approaches, one using [cd-hit](http://weizhongli-lab.org/cd-hit/) and the other [swarm](https://github.com/torognes/swarm).
 The scripts for these are `cd-hit_workflow.bash` and `swarm_workflow.bash`.
-Both scripts bascally consist of applying the clustering tool on the pre-preocessed fasta.
+Both scripts mainly consist of applying the clustering tool on the pre-processed fasta.